 Getting to Christ the King

 Our address is 12730 Elm Park Lane in Poway, CA. To access our parking lot from Poway Road, turn north onto Silver Lake Rd.
 After crossing Robison Blvd, our parking lot will be on the right (east) side of the road.
-Once you have parked, head up the steps (located on the northeast side of the parking lot) toward the building the with the bell tower on top.

 For handicap parking, from Poway Rd. go north on Carriage Rd. and then turn left onto Elm Park Lane where you will find a small parking lot on your right.